eledwinn/vue-editable-grid/README.md

 - colData: Column object, referenced from array setted in `column-defs` property.
 - rowIndex: The row index
 - colIndex: The column index

+### Multicell selection

+Select and copy multiple cells in the grid

+Use the onlyBorder prop to select the style of the selections:
+- `false` (default) select all borders
+- `true` just the outline

 ### link-clicked
 Emited when link cell is clicked.